velia-vito/parallelism/README.md

 ## Code Conventions

-- Library level design & developers documentation—an explanation why things ended up the way they are.
+- Library level design & developers documentation—an explanation of why things ended up the way they are.
 Code conventions and comparative outlines of feature sets and other technical details are added here too.
-Design consideration first and developer considerations next.
+Design considerations first and developer considerations next.

 - Documentation for all public interfaces.
 Use this format: